Pregnancy and Postpartum

 Mothering a newborn is not always easy or what we expected; there are many unanticipated changes that occur.
-The first few months can be filled with complex, changing feelings: joy, confusion, sadness, delight, overwhelm, frustration, hope, guilt, disappointment, loneliness and ambivalence.
-The myth of this being a time filled with happiness, natural bonding and innate maternal instinct may increase anxiety and depression.
+The first few months can be filled with complex, changing feelings (joy, confusion, hope, sadness, delight, worry, frustration, connection, guilt, disappointment, loneliness and ambivalence), all while sleep deprived and learning the overwhelming realities of newborn care and schedules.
+Perfectionistic tendencies, lack of support, unrealistic expectations and partner relationship shifts can heighten intense emotions.
+The myth of this being a time filled with happiness, easy breastfeeding, natural bonding and innate maternal instinct may increase postpartum anxiety and depression.

 If you are having difficulty adjusting to pregnancy or new motherhood, or you have not been feeling like yourself, please talk about it.
-Take time during pregnancy to understand postpartum risk factors: prior history of depression, anxiety or bipolar disorder; cumulative sleep deprivation; breastfeeding difficulties; lack of support; relationship challenges; other life stressors.
-Be open to sharing with others how you feel after birth and during the first few months postpartum.
+Take time during pregnancy to understand postpartum adjustment risk factors: prior history of depression, anxiety or bipolar disorder; birth trauma / NICU stays; cumulative sleep deprivation; breastfeeding difficulties; lack of support; relationship challenges and other life stressors.
+Be open to sharing with others how you feel after birth and during the first year postpartum.
+Make self-care a priority.
 Learn about the various postpartum concerns and get support.

 Click here to learn more about Postpartum Depression and Postpartum Anxiety and other Maternal Mental Health Challenges that may surface at any time - from pregnancy through the first few years after birth.

 Know that what you are feeling is very common for expectant or new moms.

 Talk to your partner, friends or family about what you are going through.

 Utilize support systems for emotional support or help with infant care.

 Be kind to yourself.
 Caregiving is hard work.
 You will start to feel more confident.